 Bombers and the fleet secure the operations and destroy enemy assault attempts, while in Bari a numerically strong army was disembarked to attack Naples.

-The attack on Naples took place on day 29 and the screenshot of the battle, which involved infantry, cavalry, armoured cars, the battleship ‘Rome’, cruisers, submarines, bombers and heavy and light tanks, can be seen at the top of this review.
+The attack on Naples took place on day 29 and the screenshot of the battle, which involved infantry, cavalry, armored cars, the battleship ‘Rome’, cruisers, submarines, bombers and heavy and light tanks, can be seen at the top of this review.

-On day 32 Europe looked like on the screenshot above: Greece (field grey) dominated the Balkans, Turkey, Southern Italy, Corsica, Sardinia, the Balearic Islands, Tunisia and Algeria.
+On day 32 Europe looked like on the screenshot above: Greece (field gray) dominated the Balkans, Turkey, Southern Italy, Corsica, Sardinia, the Balearic Islands, Tunisia and Algeria.
 In the meantime Russia has also ‘thrown in the towel’ and was partly controlled by Greek troops.

 Greece had agreed to coexist with Great Britain, even though the country belonged to the enemy coalition.
 But the player from Great Britain was a little disappointed about the performance of his allies and even took part in the occupation of the remaining Italian territories.

 The most exciting part of the match was over and now it was all about winning the game with 1,000 points.

 In addition, the Greek troops landed in Portugal’s Spain from North Africa across the Strait of Gibraltar.